Games Crashing After Installing New RAM: Fix it in 5 Steps

 - Adjusting your PC's performance settings can make a huge difference in your game experience.

-- If the new RAM is causing crashes on your games, you should consider updating the chipset drivers as an efficient method to fix the problem.
+- If the new RAM is causing crashes on your games, you should consider updating the chipset drivers.

-Solving this issue is not complicated, and this guide will show some of the best options you should try.
+Solving this issue is not complicated, and this guide will show some of the best options to try.
 Take a closer look right away and forget all about Fortnite crashes/game crashes after installing new RAM.

-How can I stop games from crashing after adding RAM?
+How can I fix games crashing after installing new RAM?

 1. Adjust your XMP profile